andreybleme/andreybleme.github.io/_posts/2020-07-06-devops-flow-techniques.markdown

 -----

 In this post, we have covered the main practices and principles we need to pay attention to if we want to enable the fast flow from Dev to Ops.
 If you make sure to always revisit these principles, you are on the right way to deliver quickly and safely to customers.
-There is a broad variety of tools we can use to help us on the journey, but remember to focus on the principles first, the motivation behind a new technology adoption, instead of blindly installing any "cool automation tool" and expect that it will really help.
+There is a broad variety of tools we can use to help us on the journey, but remember to focus on the principles first, the motivation behind a new technology adoption, instead of blindly installing any "cool automation tool" and expect that it will help.

 In the next post of our DevOps Journey series, we will see how to see problems in our software as they occur, and be able to react fast, before our customers are affected by adding telemetry and amplifying the feedback we receive from our system.